Email Security Best Practices Every Company Should Follow

 • The employees should be encouraged to hover over the links before clicking.

 To be on the safe side, the employee is advised to confirm the message by another communication means like a phone call or a chat within the organization.
+Another safeguard is a browser-based VDI replacement, which isolates web sessions to prevent malicious links from reaching the local network.

 Develop a Clear Email Security Policy